 The guidelines for obesity state that a cat should weigh 20% more than what an average feline its size weighs.
 A vet will put your cat on the scale to see if it is overweight or obese.
 Having determined that, the veterinarian will rule out any health conditions that could lead to weight gain.
 Once you know why your kitty is overweight, you can take the necessary steps to help it slim down.

 Here are three valuable tips to help your obese cat lose weight:

 We are what we eat, and this is no different for felines.
 Diet is an essential component of weight loss for cats, much like it is for humans.
 While putting your cat on a diet and getting it to lose weight will not be easy, it is entirely possible.

 You will need to review what your cat is currently eating and investigate each portion’s calorie count.
 Your preferred brand may be calorie-rich, and this is what caused your kitty to gain weight.
 This can be determined by scanning through the ingredients list on the cat food bag.
 Typically, the bag will also give cat owners an indication of how much each serving should contain.
 It might be the case that you have been dishing up far too much food.

-Another option is to look at the diet cat food.
+Another option is to look at the diet cat food and a daily cat supplement.
 This food type has reduced calories and is designed to help overweight cats.
 Several brands have a diet food version.
 If you are struggling to decide which is best, ask your veterinarian.

 As cats age, their metabolic systems slow down, much like their human owners.
 This results in weight gain.
 If your cat is about seven, it could be time to consider senior cat food.
 The ingredient formulation is specially balanced to suit older cats’ needs.
 As with diet foods, several senior food brands will be at your disposal, and you may need to get some guidance from a vet.
 Additionally, discuss an L-Carnitine supplement, which is known to boost a feline’s metabolism.